sem32/freeswitch-PushNotificator/README.md

 ```
 Contact: "101" <sip:101@192.168.31.100:56568;app-id=****;pn-voip-tok=XXXXXXXXX;pn-im-tok=XXXXXXXXXX;pn-platform=iOS>
 ```
-Module use parameters for create database record with Push Notification tokens.
+Mod APN store to db tokens when parse `Contact` header from REGISTER<br>
-In case if `User 101` has incoming call, endpoint `apn_wait` will send http request to push notification service with token ID and wait for incoming REGISTER request from current user.<br>
+In case if Freeswitch will genarate to `User 101` a call, endpoint `apn_wait` will send http request to push notification service with token ID and wait for incoming REGISTER request from current user.<br>
-In case got SIP REGISTER message, module originate call to `User 101`.
+After receiving SIP REGISTER, module will originate INVITE to `User 101`.

 ## Send notification
 ### From event